Triple Bottom Line of Sustainability EXPLAINED

 The triple bottom line of sustainability explained

-Sustainable development is at the intersection of the triple bottom line of sustainability
+Sustainable development is at the intersection of the 3 areas of sustainability

-More recently, the triple bottom line of sustainable development was also outlined by the United Nations Millennium Declaration and as of today, this represents the most popular model to evaluate and understand sustainable development.
+More recently, this framework was also outlined by the United Nations Millennium Declaration and as of today, this represents the most popular model to evaluate and understand sustainable development.

 A more sophisticated interpretation is recognizing that the three components of the triple bottom line are not all at the same level, but there is a hierarchy.
 The economy is contained in the society, and the society is contained inside the environment.